ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/structured-types/slides.md

 - The last two lines cause this Python program to crash!
 Why?

-- Sets can only store immutable elements and a `list` is not!
+- Sets can only store immutable elements, which  `list` is not!

 ---